CleitonAmbrosio/CleitonAmbrosio/README.md

 I am looking for opportunities a Data Scientist, and I also hold a MSc degree in Physics.

-I have been studying Data Science since April/2021 and, thus, I have 5 months of professional experience in the area by working in the projects detailed below.
+I have been studying Data Science since April/2021 and, thus, I have 5 months of professional experience in the area by working on the projects detailed below.

 ### :toolbox: Toolbox